 Appropriate Uses (not all-inclusive)

-- Facilitate UVU courses across the curriculum that capitalize on aspects of the park and the region.
+- Facilitate UVU courses across the curriculum that capitalize on aspects of the park

 - Conduct multiple-week UVU summer field courses.